f33lnothin9/cashsense/README.md

 * [Jetpack Compose][4]
 * [Lottie][5]

+# Localization

+If you'd like to contribute to translating this app, you can [join][6] our localization efforts on [Crowdin][7].
+Your contributions will help ensure that everyone can enjoy the app in their native language.

 # Contributing

 Contributions are welcome!
 If you have any improvements or bug fixes in mind, feel free to submit a pull request.